Mount Hawthorn - Leederville

 Mount Hawthorn - Leederville was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Mount Hawthorn-Leederville showed higher cultural diversity than most local areas, with 15.3% speaking a language other than English at home and 28.6% born overseas.
-Christianity dominated the religious landscape, at 41.5%.
-Judaism was overrepresented at 0.7%, compared to 0.6% in Greater Perth.
+Mount Hawthorn-Leederville was found to have higher cultural diversity than most local areas, with 15.3% of its population speaking a language other than English at home and 28.6% born overseas.
+Christianity is the predominant religion in Mount Hawthorn-Leederville, comprising 41.5% of its population.
+Notably, Judaism is overrepresented compared to Greater Perth, making up 0.7% versus 0.6%.

 Frequently Asked Questions - Diversity